-(2) Represents the estimated cost of providing or paying for continuing medical and dental coverage for 18 months.
-The amounts for medical and dental insurance coverage are based on rates charged to our employees for post-employment coverage provided in accordance with the Consolidated Omnibus Reconciliation Act of 1985, or COBRA.

-- (3) Represents the fair value of the stock options held by the named executive officer that would be exercisable for a period ending on the earlier of 18 months following the triggering event or the end of the original term of the option. - (4) Per SEC rules, the intrinsic value of accelerated unvested stock options shown in the table above was calculated using the closing price of our common stock on December 31, 2008 (\$3.43).
-The intrinsic value is the aggregate spread between \$3.43 and the exercise price of the accelerated options, if less than \$3.43.
+- (2) Represents the estimated cost of providing or paying for continuing medical and dental coverage for 18 months.
+The amounts for medical and dental insurance coverage are based on rates charged to our employees for post-employment coverage provided in accordance with the Consolidated Omnibus Reconciliation Act of 1985, or COBRA. - (3) Represents the fair value of the stock options held by the named executive officer that would be exercisable for a period ending on the earlier of 18 months following the triggering event or the end of the original term of the option. - (4) Per SEC rules, the intrinsic value of accelerated unvested stock options shown in the table above was calculated using the closing price of our common stock on December 31, 2009 (\$8.76).
+The intrinsic value is the aggregate spread between \$8.76 and the exercise price of the accelerated options, if less than \$8.76.
+Each of the named executive officer also has an extended exercise period ending on the earlier of 18 months following the triggering event or the end of the original term of the option.
+There is no fair value calculated for this extended exercise period.